Guide to Advanced Surgery for Women's Health

 This procedure was traditionally done through abdominal incisions, and in recent years, the possibility has arisen to perform this surgery with a minimally invasive method called laparoscopy.

 In laparoscopy, the doctor does not make one large incision in the abdomen and look directly at his or her hands and the surgery site.

 Rather, the doctor makes several very small incisions and inserts slim tools, including a scope hooked up to a monitor, through these incisions.

 The surgery is performed with the doctor watching on the screen, which can provide a very detailed image from a good point of view.

 The da Vinci® Surgical System is a new sophisticated robotic platform specially designed to expand the surgeon’s capabilities and offer state-of-the-art minimally invasive facilities for major surgery.

 Marina Women's Health’s surgeons have extended experience in operating with the Da Vinci® Surgical System.
 The key components of this system include:

 If you're a Los Angeles-area resident experiencing pelvic prolapse of any kind, your gynecologist is the person to turn to for advice.
 If surgery is the recommendation, then we can help.
-Marina Del Rey Hospital serves patients from all over the Southern California region at our facility, located a block from the beach in Marina Del Rey, near Los Angeles.
+Cedars-Sinai Marina del Rey Hospital serves patients from all over the Southern California region at our facility, located a block from the beach in Marina del Rey, near Los Angeles.
 Call us today at 844-MISI-4-YOU.